 If they have discarded you, it can be devastating.
 Learning about the disorder helps give you closure and the answers to your whys?
 Also, working on you and creating a new happy life for you at the same time.
 You can, and you will.

 How do you recover?

-- Grieve the loss, cry, set a time limit, one day/ two days.
+- Grieve the loss, cry. set a time limit to wallow, one day/ two days.
 Then start to think about what you want in your future.